Frequently Asked Questions

 .env

 ?
-Storing sensitive information like API keys and database URLs directly in code is insecure.
+Store sensitive information like API keys and database URLs separate from code – this prevents accidental exposure.
 Environment variables provide a standard, secure way to manage configuration across different environments (development, staging, production).
 Redwood automatically loads variables from.env

 intoprocess.env